phil-gab99/IFT2015-Devoir1/README.md

 PostScript files will be produced from this action which consist of applying both turtle types over the specified *json* file.

-If running on a windows machine, one can run the following ghostscript command to convert an *.eps* file to a *.pdf*:
+If running on a windows machine, one can run the following [ghostscript](https://www.ghostscript.com/) command to convert an *.eps* file to a *.pdf*:
 ```
 epstopdf file.eps --output file.pdf
 ```

-If running on a UNIX machine however, one can run the same ghostscript command with a minor variation:
+If running on a UNIX machine however, one can run the same command with a minor
+variation:
 ```
 epstopdf file.eps > file.pdf
 ```